June 19, 2023 Manolis

 3. Size matters:

 Tibetan singing bowls come in various sizes.
-Smaller bowls produce higher-pitched sounds, while larger bowls produce deeper sounds.
+Smaller bowls (around 10 to 15cm) produce higher-pitched sounds, while larger bowls (25cm or bigger) produce deeper sounds.
 Choose a size that resonates with you and aligns with your purpose.
-For example, if you plan to use the bowl for on-body massage, opt for a medium-sized bowl (20 cm or more).
+For example, if you plan to use the bowl for on-body massage, opt for a medium-sized bowl (20 cm or bigger).

 4. Material composition:

-As mentioned earlier, Tibetan singing bowls are made of different metals, each with its own sound and energy.
+As mentioned earlier, Tibetan singing bowls are mostly made of copper and tin, each with its own sound and energy.
 While sellers often claim that their bowls contain all seven metals, it’s challenging to verify without laboratory analysis.
 The best approach is to listen to the sound and compare different bowls.
 Brands like Peter Hess and Acama are known to incorporate more metals than ordinary Tibetan singing bowls in the market.
 If you come across these brands, compare their sound with other bowls to make an informed choice.

 5. Handmade versus machine-made: